F0x06/elphel-parallel-processing/README.md

         echo "user@host1" >> ~/.parallel/sshloginfile
         echo "user@host2" >> ~/.parallel/sshloginfile

-If you want to register your SSH key to the remote hosts, you can simply do it with the following command

-        tools/sshcopykeys

  But you can specify them with other GNU parallel options in the PARALLEL environment variable or with other GNU parallel options as arguments for the generated scripts:

         PARALLEL="-S user@host,user@host2,..."